ywalia01/dune-api/README.md

 ## Contributing

-If you want to add some quotes, just add them in `quotes.js` file and do a pull request !
+If you want to add some quotes, just add them in the `models/quotes.js` file and make a pull request.

 ## Credits